strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 1. The `KafkaClusterCreator` creates the `KafkaCluster` instance and it includes:

    * checking the scale down (if brokers cannot be removed because they host topics' partitions) and reverting replicas count if it fails.
-   * collecting removed (scale down) and added nodes (scale up).
-Let's call these lists as `removedNodes` and `addedNodes`.
+   * collecting the nodes reverted from scale down and the nodes added by scale up.
+Let's call these lists as `toBeRemovedNodes` and `addedNodes`.

 2. The `KafkaReconciler.scaleDown()` scales the cluster down if the check didn't fail, or isn't aware of any scale down at all because it was just reverted within the `KafkaClusterCreator`.

 3. The `KafkaReconciler.podSet()` scales the cluster up with the newly added brokers being ready, together with all the corresponding services, before starting an auto-rebalancing.

+4. Taking into account the changes needed for the capacity configuration due to newly added brokers (or even because of the removed ones, if the check didn't fail), the Cruise Control pod is rolled at this point.

-4. The `KafkaAutoRebalancingReconciler.reconcile()` being involved and using the FSM to run rebalancing operations, if requested and in the following order:
+5. The `KafkaAutoRebalancingReconciler.reconcile()` being involved and using the FSM to run rebalancing operations, if requested and in the following order:

    * rebalancing on scale down
    * rebalancing on scale up